rodrigovilar/webSystem/examples/withEmbeddedDatabase/README.md

-# Web system without database
+# Web system with embedded database

 In this example, a team of developers want to build a web system with frontend and backend layers.
 The system should implement a CRUD functionality for an entity using an embedded database, such as H2.